sk-zk/streetlevel/doc/streetview.md

 When viewing Google Maps with satellite imagery in globe view and zooming into a spot, it calls the API method which is called here.
-This is useful because there are various hidden/removed locations which cannot be found by any other method (unless you access it by pano ID directly).
+This is useful because there are various hidden/removed locations which cannot be found by any other method (unless you access them by pano ID directly).

 **tile_x**, **tile_y**: X and Y coordinate of the tile in Google Maps.
 **session**: A [session object](https://docs.python-requests.org/en/master/user/advanced/#session-objects).